jacknot/justin.duch.me/_posts/2021-10-23-tech_is_bad.md

 (^3): You are right though.

 Again, technology isn't going to be able to solve anything by itself, and sometimes it just distracts from the things that could actually solve them.
-If you go out to buy a Tesla because you think you'll be helping the environment, maybe think a little harder about the real issues causing ecological collapse.
+Our over reliance on using technology to solve societies' woes has given too much power to the people who create it, but mostly - to those who sell it.
+Because it's the marketers who shape people's perceptions on what is actually possible and how useful it can be.

+It's easy to get someone it buy into a new shiny piece of tech by throwing buzzwords and technical jargon at them.
+It's less easy to actually understand the underlying problems of a complex civilisation and attempt to solve it holistically, where technology may not be needed or is just used to make it more efficient.